Qantas94Heavy/qantas94heavy.github.io/about.md

 ## About me

-My name's Karl, and I'm a student at AISHK (Australian International School Hong Kong).
+My name's Karl Cheng, and I'm a Year 10 student (equivalent of Form 4) at the Australian International School Hong Kong.

-Though I'm not exactly the type of person who's ridiculously popular, I'm not afraid to speak out about my personal opinion on contraversial topics.
+I'd like to consider myself as quirky, inquisitive and strong-minded.

 I'm always on the lookout for new ways to do things, and I'm not the type of person to stick to old methods just because they've worked in the past.

-### Interests and Hobbies
+It's especially self-motivating when my work is actually appreciated by someone in the real world.
+I also find it useful to be interested in the general field of the subject I'm learning about.

 In my free time I create various websites and applications.

+### Skills and Interests

+In my free time I:

+ - Participate in an after-school debating club at school (being unafraid to provide my opinion on contraversial topics does help).
+ - Go to tennis class on the weekends to stay active.
+ -

+### Programming

 My favourite programming language is JavaScript, followed closely by Python (it would be if I could use it client-side).

-I'm interested in issues issues concerning equality, as well as rights and privileges granted to certain groups in society.
-Education research is something that I'm keen to look into, to help myself understand problems with current teaching practices and ways to help myself learn regardless of these issues.

-I'm also not bad at public speaking and debating, and play tennis on the weekend to stay active.
-From time to time I also do a bit of photography.
+I don't know too many other programming languages, though I'm currently learning how to use Rust, which requires quite a different mindset.